 Google Chrome recently added specific error codes to the “Aw snap” crash pages.
-You can see a collection of such error codes here.
+You can see a collection of Chrome and Edge error codes here.
 My attempt is to document each of them and provide workarounds and fixes whenever possible.

 status_access_violation – Workaround